atliegils/rl-mouse/README.md

 ## QLearn and SARSA
 `QLearn` and `SARSA` are separate implementations of learners.
-`SARSA` assumes that exploration remains on whereas `QLearn` optimizes for offline us (exploration turned off after training).
+`SARSA` assumes that exploration remains on whereas `QLearn` optimizes for offline use (exploration turned off after training).

 ### QPLearn
 This is a QLearning agent that always selects based on the probability of each action -- it's therefore not guaranteed to follow its own policy optimally.
 It uses a simple weighted-selection.